Healthy Homes Assessment Wellington

 Home Assessments Wellington for Rental Properties

-There are numerous things to look over in the home inspection to determine whether your rental property meets all the basic requirements of Healthy Homes Standard.
-There are a few examples:
+There are a variety of things to look over during a house assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standards.
+A few examples are:

 • Is there adequate drainage and draught stopping?

-The consequences of not having a Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being on the wrong side of an tenant services ruling can have a significant impact for property owners and landlords.
-For specialist advice get in touch today to book your rental property house evaluation.
+The consequences of not having a Healthy home that is in compliance with The Residential Tenancies Act and consequently getting on the wrong side of an tenancy services ruling can be extremely costly for landlords and property managers.
+For expert advice get in touch today to book your rental properties home evaluation.

 home assessments for rental properties